Popcore/verisart/README.md

 ```

-The application will reponnd with a JSON array containing the certificates that belong to a user.
+The application will respond with a JSON array containing the certificates that belong to a user.

 ### Creating a new transaction